 If he had the talent, do we know how he made his way into the social strata?
-Because it's one thing to have talent and another to get commissions and to make a name for yourself.
+Because it's one thing to have talent and another to get commissions and to make a name for your-

 All that we know for certain is that he had a magnetic personality and that he was a charismatic individual.
 Exactly how he approached these people, who he spoke to and how he spoke to them, in order to get to the top people, remains a mystery.
 On the other hand, within Bohemia it wouldn't have been so hard because he was in the artisan classes and his father was quite wealthy.
-That made things much easier.
+That made things it wasn't really until the 19th century that it became common to ascribe divinity to great artistic figures such as the divine Sarah Bernhardt and others.